-Repla Server can run and automatically refresh local web servers without a terminal.
+Repla for macOS can run and automatically refresh local web servers without a terminal.

 Repla is available now as a public alpha.

 - Always Refresh: Refreshes automatically every time a file changes (or when your build system finishes).

 - Combined Browser and Terminal Window: Keep your browser and your terminal in one window, with your web app on the top, and the web server output on the bottom.

 - Run Your Web App Just by Opening a File: Save your web app running as a file and launch it again later just by opening that file.

 Repla Server works with most web development workflows, for example: